Riven6849/AGEA/README.md

-This algorithm runs on the PlateMo platform
+This algorithm runs on the PlateMo platform.